 - Park the Mitsubishi on level ground and set the parking brake(s).

 - Pull the hood release under the hood.
 Prop the hood open.

 - Locate the Mass Air Flow (MAF) sensor on the intake air duct.

 - Remove the two Torx bolts that hold the sensor in place.
 On some models, you will need to disconnect the air duct hose as the sensor comes as one unit.

 - Press the electrical connector and pull to unplug it.

 - Install the new MAF sensor and reconnect the electrical connector.
 You should hear a click when the connector is fully inserted.

 - Restart the engine.

-- Your engine should now run smooth, but the check engine light will remain on.
-If preferred, use an OBD-II scanner to reset Mitsubishi check engine light (service engine soon).
+- Your engine should run smoothly, but the check engine light will remain on.
+If preferred, use an OBD-II scanner to reset the Mitsubishi check engine light (service engine soon).

-The Mass Air Flow (MAF) sensor is a very important sensor on your Mitsubishi.
+The Mass Air Flow (MAF) sensor is very important on your Mitsubishi.
 It measures the temperature and volume of air entering the engine.